mxrch/HackTheBot/README.md

 Commands :
 - Synchronize your Hack The Box account with the Discord server
 - Retrieve information about a box (with the matrix)
-- Retrieve information about a Hack THe Box member
+- Retrieve information about a Hack The Box member
 - Search for items among Ippsec videos
 - Retrieve information on the last box released
 - View the leaderboard of Discord server members